hieronymusBusch/alexander-busch.eu/content/authors/admin/_index.md

 highlight_name: false
 ---

 I am a student pursuing the M.Sc. in Economics at the London School of Economics and Political Science, while previously obtaining degrees in Economics and Sociology at Heidelberg University.
-I grew up in Gelnhausen, a lovely old town situated in the hessian Kinzig Valley.
+I grew up in Gelnhausen, a lovely old town situated in the Hessian Kinzig Valley.

 My interests are in Public and Labour Economics, such as inequality or un(der)employment, and other issues connected to economics as a social science.
 I have written my two bachelor theses on inequality within the pandemic and the determinants of public funding.
 Previously, I have worked as a research and teaching assistant on qualitative and quantitative projects in the realms of Behavioural Economics, Environmental Economics, Gender Studies, and Demographics.

-Besides academia, I have interned at the German Ministry of Finance and the German National Parliament (Deutscher Bundestag), where I worked on public policy issues and wittnessed first hand how research is employed in political decision making.
+Besides academia, I have interned at the German Ministry of Finance and the German National Parliament (Deutscher Bundestag), where I worked on public policy issues and witnessed first hand how research is employed in political decision making.

 In my freetime, I like playing football, learning languages, and helping people to unionise.